kluAA/Quarrel/README.md

 If a user has asked a question, they will see a small pencil next to the topics list in the quesiton show page.

-A user can also follow a topic
+A user can also follow a topic.

+The desire for the topics feature was to main the philosophy of DRY coding.
+Many components were reused using different graphql queries.
+For example, The TopicsShow page and the Topic Questions page both use the Topic Header.
+The Topic Questions page queries for topic information using a Fetch All Topics Query while Topic grabs the data by using another query passing in the available topic name from the URL.

 ### Comments
 <img width="1440" alt="quarrel_comments" src="https://user-images.githubusercontent.com/19655779/78737725-1443b380-7905-11ea-9646-9316e5c0be01.png">